paulocoutinhox/goci/README.md

 1. make stop   = it will kill current GoCI process
 2. make update = it will update code from git and install on $GOPATH/bin directory
+3. make deps   = download all dependencies
+4. make format = format all files (use it before make a pull-request)

 So if you want start your server for example, you only need call "make start".